Azmoria/dndbeyonddark/README.md

 <img src="https://github.com/Azmoria/dndbeyonddark/blob/master/Images/DNDBeyond%20Dark/players-hand.PNG?raw=true"/>
 <img src="https://github.com/Azmoria/dndbeyonddark/blob/master/Images/DNDBeyond%20Dark/spells.PNG"/>

-With the exception of the dice roller most of the alpha or beta content has not been themed as I am waiting for finalized versions and they either have their own dark mode available (such as the encounter builder) or are darker than the original site design.
+<s>With the exception of the dice roller most of the alpha or beta content has not been themed as I am waiting for finalized versions and they either have their own dark mode available (such as the encounter builder) or are darker than the original site design.</s>

+Encounter Builder and Combat tracker supported as of 1.1.1

 I also probably will not touch the marketplace at all as this is more for everyday use pages.